 Sinuses are small cavities in the skull around the nose and eyes.
 They produce mucus that helps protect your nose from pollution, dust, dirt and germs.
 Most people don’t notice their sinuses at all – until they cause discomfort.

-Sinus surgery is typically used to treat chronic or recurring sinus infections, structural abnormalities and abnormal growths in the sinuses.
+Sinus surgery is typically used to treat chronic or recurring sinus infections, a condition known sinusitis.
+Sinus surgery is also used to treat structural abnormalities or abnormal growths in the sinuses.
 Sinus surgery can be an effective treatment option for the following conditions:

 - Nasal polyps (small growths inside the sinuses)

 There are different types of sinus surgery.
 Our ENTs will talk to you about which option is the best for your unique needs.
 Common types include: